-See where traffic is coming from with the geographical location report
+See where ad traffic comes from with the Geographic report

-to find out how your ads are doing in different locations, which can help you decide where to focus more of your advertising efforts.
+to find out how your ads are doing in different locations.
+This information can help you decide where to focus more of your advertising efforts.

-Two columns in this report give you the details about the geographic location:
+Two columns in this report give you details about the geographic location:

 Most specific location: Shows the most specific location that was used for targeting, giving you a more detailed view of where your ads are being displayed.

 Based on system and data limitations, Bing Ads can't always receive the most granular location.
-For example, you might see United States in this column.
+For example, this column could list a city, a state or an entire country.

 How to read the report